girirajhira/Giraphics/README.md

 </p>

 Giraphics is graphing and animation library designed to fast and simple to use.
-The library is inspired by [3b1b]'s [manim] library, but built independently.
+The library is inspired by [3b1b]'s [manim] library.

 ## Features
 Giraphics offers a wide range of features to make your graphing and animation experience as smooth and easy as possible.
 Here are some of the highlights: